 Enzymes as drug targets

-Last but not least we are engaged in structure based drug design.
-Again on the basis of the spatial structure of a pharmaceutically interesting protein, inhibitors as potential drugs can be developed rationally.
+On the basis of the spatial structure of a pharmaceutically interesting enzymes, inhibitors as potential drugs can be developed rationally.
 Our main interest here is purinergic signalling: extracellular signalling pathways via ATP and other nucleotides.

 Für diese Internetseiten gilt die Datenschutzerklärung der Universität Leipzig